Bibo Li, Ph.D.

 Professional Affiliations:

-Adjunct assistant professor in The Rockefeller University
+Adjunct assistant professor at The Rockefeller University

-Adjunct staff in Cleveland Clinic Learner Institute
+Adjunct staff at Cleveland Clinic Learner Institute

 Research Grants: